BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 [**SIEGE WEAPON, IRON
 HILLS**]

-[*Dáin's army charges down the hills outside Erebor under the protection of massive Dwarven ballistae.
+[*DÃ¡in's army charges down the hills outside Erebor under the protection of massive Dwarven ballistae.
 Firing huge spears with giant chains spinning around them, these bolts effortlessly rip enemy arrows out of the sky -- rendering enemy archers all but useless.
 When these bolts strike their